isaacoduh/ajo-backend/docs/pm-tracking.md

 - Production deployment automation.
 - Railway-verified seeded reset drill.
 - M1/M2 Hurl replay evidence from a fresh local or staging environment.
-- Reproducible integrated rail demo evidence for Stripe and TrueLayer, including provider object IDs or redacted run notes suitable for the pitch kit.
+- Reproducible integrated rail demo evidence for Stripe and TrueLayer should be kept current with provider object IDs or redacted run notes suitable for the pitch kit.
 - Full M7 frontend coverage for all PM screens.

 ## Frontend Dependency Notes